Saturday, 20 October 2012

 Calculating Percentage Solutions

-For some reason percentage solution calculation cause students some problems.
-However, hopefully, once you have been through this blog post you should have a good understanding of percentage solutions, and how to do the calculations.
+For some reason, percentage solution calculations cause students some problems.
+However, hopefully, once you have read this blog post, you should have a good understanding of percentage solutions and how to do the calculations.

-If you want to practice your 'science maths' than have a look at: Maths4Biosciences.com
+If you want to practice your 'science maths', then have a look at Maths4Biosciences

 What are percentage solutions?